architecturebytes/vertex-ai-agents/README.md

 **BytesCommerce/tools/ProductInventoryTool/OpenAPISchema.json**<br>
 OpenAPI Schema that defines (the interfaces of) the above function (ProductInventoryManager.py).<br>
-IMPORTANT: In this schema - you must modify the function name URL, PATHS and operationId as per your implementation.
+**_Important_**: In this schema - you must modify the function name URL, PATHS and operationId as per your implementation.